Update you browser

 Term 1

-In term one you'll take the unit Foundations of Learning, which explores the concepts and controversies of contemporary creative education.
+Foundations of Learning: this unit explores the concepts and controversies of contemporary creative education.
 You will reflect on your experiences, knowledge and values, and locate your practice within a broader theoretical context.

-You'll also take Experiments in Learning (proposal) which enables you to review and renew your own creative education practice through the principles of action research.
+Experiments in Learning (proposal): this unit enables you to review and renew your own creative education practice through the principles of action research.
 You will develop a project plan and associated ethics application that provides a rationale for your chosen project, and outlines how you intend to gather, analyse and present research data.

 Term 2

-In term two you'll take Designs for Learning, which gives you insight into and experience of designing inclusive creative education.
+Designs for Learning: this unit gives you insight into and experience of designing inclusive creative education.
 It explores how to apply ideas in practice across a range of educational methods and modes, including discussion of campus-based, blended and remote learning.

-You'll complete Experiments in Learning (project), and reflect on how it informs your practice as a creative educator.
+Experiments in Learning (project): this unit enables you to review and renew your creative education practice through the principles of action research.
+You will conduct, analyse and present your project, and reflect on how it informs your practice as a creative educator.

 Term 3

-• For the Independent Research Proposal you will develop a research proposal and associated ethics application that provides a rationale for your chosen project, and outlines how you intend to gather, analyse and present research data.
+Independent Research Project Proposal: this unit enables you to bring together learning throughout the programme on an ambitious research project that concludes your degree.
+For this part, you will develop a research proposal and associated ethics application that provides a rationale for your chosen project, and outlines how you intend to gather, analyse and present research data.

 Download the Creative Education Programme Specification 2024/25 (PDF)